top of page

 The Emergency Medicine Certificate course will introduce participants to the specialty of emergency medicine.
 Written and delivered by Emergency Medicine specialists from Australia, it offers valuable insight into the challenging and dynamic world of emergency care.

 The course provides a solid foundation on which to build knowledge and clinical experience.
 It is designed to improve confidence and expand understanding of the systems, principles, and approaches used to manage patients commonly presenting to emergency care settings.
-With limited places available, we’re now accepting expressions of interest for the March 2026 cohort.
+With limited places available, we’re now accepting expressions of interest for the cohort commencing in late 2026.

 COURSE HIGHLIGHTS